 Why is it so hard to stick to a budget, mamas?
 There’s always some amazing clothing sale or impulse purchase that sucks me in.
 And monthly bills?
 Hardly any companies actually provide you with ways to SAVE money.
 Except for one.
+Make sure you see if you can switch energy provider to save on your costs.
 Here’s how I power up my savings each month with FPL:

 How to Power Up Your Savings Each Month with FPL